The Friends of the Hudson Area Library is an organization of dedicated volunteers that exists to strengthen the Hudson

 Thank you for considering the Friends of the Hudson Library for your book donations.
-Your donations of gently used books, textbooks, audiobooks, DVDs, CDs, and current magazines are gratefully accepted and may be dropped off at the circulation desk.
+Your donations of gently used books, audiobooks, and DVDs are gratefully accepted and may be dropped off at the circulation desk.
 Receipts for your donations are available.

 Most donated books are sold in the bookstore or at book sales.
 Some are used to expand the Library’s lending collection or to replace worn books.
-Those of local interest may be placed in the Nancy L. Hawkinson History Room on the second floor of the Library.
-The children’s reading programs also benefit from books used as prizes.
+Those of local interest may be placed in the Nancy L. Hawkinson History Room on the second floor of the library.
 Higher value books are listed for sale online at abebooks.com.

-We always try to direct books to those in need within our community.
+We always try to direct books to those in need within and beyond our community.
 If you know of a charitable organization or group that needs books, please let us know